Skip to content

 1. Use the /ftbteambases create <base-definition> command.
 This needs admin privileges, so regular players would likely run this via a command block.
 The base definition is the JSON file you created above, e.g. /ftbteambases create ftbteambases:my_base_type

-Note that base creation can take a few seconds, especially if there are multiple region files to copied/relocated from the templates to the live dimension.
+Note that base creation can take a few seconds, especially if there are multiple region files to be copied/relocated from the templates to the live dimension.
 Players get a progress indicator while their base is being prepared (preparation should not cause any noticeable server lag).

 • If a team is disbanded, the base is archived, and any players in the base are sent back to the lobby.